KomodoPlatform/developer-docs/docs/basic-docs/000-start-here/005-outline-for-new-developers.md

 # Start Here

-If you are a developer wishing to build your own blockchain using Komodo's software, we recommend the following approach.
+For the developer wishing to build your own blockchain using Komodo's software we recommend the following approach.

 ### Assumptions for this Documentation